Easel Incorporated Costume Accessories

 Coarse straw round hat made for Virginia Madsen in “Hell On Wheels” 2012.

-Trimmed with ombré taffeta and narrow embroidered ribbon.
+Trimmed with ombré taffeta and narrow embroidered ribbons.

 Rooster tail feathers and a small brown bird on the left side.